jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (3) The matters are—
   (a) the particular circumstances of the person convicted; and (b) the particular circumstances of the offence, including the nature of the conduct constituting it.
+(4) This section does not apply if—
+  (a) person B (as described in section 128) is under the age of 12 years; or (b) it cannot be established whether person B was under or over the age of 12 years.

 ### 129 Attempted sexual violation and assault with intent to commit sexual violation
 (1) Every one who attempts to commit sexual violation is liable to imprisonment for a term not exceeding 10 years.